unoplatform/uno/doc/articles/faq.md

 #### How is Uno Platform different from .NET MAUI?

-First, Uno Platform is available in production today to build single-codebase, pixel-perfect applications for Web, Desktop and Mobile. .NET MAUI is successor to Xamarin.Forms.
+First, Uno Platform is available in production today to build single-codebase, pixel-perfect applications for Web, Desktop, and Mobile. .NET MAUI is a successor to Xamarin.Forms.

 Second, Uno Platform can target additional platforms like Linux and the Web.